Cyb10101/dev-vm-linux/usage.md

-## Virtualbox import
+## Virtualbox import - General

-Import the virtual machine and add a new hard disk.

-The second hard disk is for your MySQL and Website data.
-This allows you to variably adjust the storage space and even move it to another hard drive in the host system.

-* Expert mode
+Here is explained step by step how to import the VirtualBox OVA file and configure the virtual machine.

+### Import OVA file

+First import the VirtualBox OVA file.
+I recommend to switch on the expert mode, because my explanation builds on it.

 * Virtualbox > File > Import Appliance
+* Click on button "Expert mode"
+* Choose your OVA file and import it

+If the OVA has been imported, the virtual machine has to be adjusted a bit.

+Create a network for host-only adapter, if not exists one:

+* VirtualBox > File > Host Network Manager
+* Network > Create

+Change the settings in the virtual machine and add a new second hard disk.
+The first virtual hard disk with the system should be on the system disk (SSD).
+The second virtual disk with the data should be on a second hard disk (HDD).
+If snapshots are created, they may also be stored on the second hard disk (HDD).

-VirtualBox > Settings
+VirtualBox > Machine > Settings

 * General
-  - Advanced > Snapshot Folder: (Maybe move to other folder)
+  - Advanced > Snapshot Folder: (Only if snapshots are created.
+Best on second hard drive.)
 * System
-  - Motherboard > Memory: 2048 or 4096 MB
+  - Motherboard > Memory: 2048 or 4096 MB (Server, Desktop or what you like)
   - Processor > CPU: 4 (Maximum of green)
 * Storage
   - Create new hard disk > Expert mode